 Methuen is a medium-sized city located in the state of Massachusetts.
 With a population of 50,698 people and 11 constituent neighborhoods, Methuen is the 26th largest community in Massachusetts.

 Housing costs in Methuen are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Methuen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Methuen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Methuen are a mix of both white- and blue-collar jobs.
 Overall, Methuen is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Methuen who work in office and administrative support (16.14%), sales jobs (11.14%), and management occupations (9.48%).
+There are especially a lot of people living in Methuen who work in office and administrative support (12.70%), sales jobs (10.95%), and management occupations (8.27%).

 Also of interest is that Methuen has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Methuen who are college-educated is somewhat higher than the average US community of 21.84%: 28.73% of adults in Methuen have at least a bachelor's degree.
+The overall education level of Methuen is somewhat higher than in the average US city of 21.84%: 28.59% of adults 25 and older in the city have at least a bachelor's degree.

-Methuen is a very ethnically-diverse city.
+Methuen is an extremely ethnically-diverse city.
 The people who call Methuen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Methuen residents report their race to be White, followed by Black or African-American.
+The greatest number of Methuen residents report their race to be White, followed by Asian.
 Methuen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.44% of the city’s residents.
-Important ancestries of people in Methuen include Irish, French , English, and French Canadian.
+People of Hispanic or Latino origin account for 28.96% of the city’s residents.
+Important ancestries of people in Methuen include Italian, Irish, French, English, and French Canadian.

 The most common language spoken in Methuen is English.
 Other important languages spoken here include Spanish and Arabic.